 IFAW also carries out legislative and education campaigns across the globe.

-The International Fund for Animal Welfare is instrumental in trying to protect the 400 critically endangered North Atlantic right whales.
-IFAW is pushing for the U.S. and Canadian government to protect right whales and preserve their habitat.
+The International Fund for Animal Welfare is instrumental in protecting the 400 critically endangered North Atlantic right whales.
+IFAW is pushing for the U.S. and Canadian governments to protect the right whales and preserve their habitat.

 They have secured and maintained ship speed limits in areas where North Atlantic right whales were being hit by ships.
 They have also worked to increase awareness to mariners of the whales in shipping lanes.

-The International Fund for Animal Welfare was founded with the goal to stop the commercial hunt for the fur of seals on the east coast of Canada.
+The International Fund for Animal Welfare was founded to stop the commercial hunt for seals’ fur on the east coast of Canada.
 IFAW partnered with European politicians to implement a European ban on all seal products.

 Due to this ban, the number of Canadian sealers dropped by 90 percent.
 It is estimated that because of the ban that IFAW helped bring in, more than one million newborn seals were saved from slaughter over the next ten years.